longhorn/website/content/docs/1.3.0/best-practices.md

 - 4 vCPUs per node
 - 4 GiB per node
 - SSD/NVMe or similar performance block device on the node for storage
   - We don't recommend using spinning disks with Longhorn, due to low IOPS.

+## Architecture

+Longhorn supports the following architectures:

+1. AMD64
+1. ARM64 (experimental)
+1. s390x (experimental)

 ## Software